Royals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The Royals have played as the favorite in three of their past 10 games and have won one of those contests.
+- The Royals have been underdogs seven times over their past 10 games and lost every one of those contests.

-- The Royals have a record of 1-3-0 ATS over their last 10 games.
+- The Royals have put together a 1-2-0 record against the runline over their previous 10 contests (oddsmakers set runlines in three of those contests).

 Royals Betting Records & Stats

-- Kansas City has gone 1-9 when playing as moneyline favorites with odds of -115 or shorter (10% winning percentage).

-- Based on this matchup's moneyline, the Royals have an implied win probability of 53.5%.
+- The moneyline set for this matchup implies the Royals have a 51.2% chance of coming away with a victory in the contest.

-- Kansas City has combined with opponents to hit the over on the total 28 times this season for a 28-36-2 record against the over/under.
+- Kansas City and its opponents have gone over the total this season in 28 of its 67 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!